PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Technical-Specification.md

 If not already done, implementation of the control menus should be done later.

 More animations and interactions may be added.
 Those include the second floor, off-limit areas, etc...

+We could also include unit test to our project to make sure everything work as intented and to make it easier to maintain or upgrade in the future.

 <br><br>